| Unedited, Advanced Reading Excerpt.

 enough that she knew where the real items were stored.

-The door rattled and Jasmina spun guiltily, waving her fingers with the absent-minded habit she'd
+The door rattled and Jasmina spun guiltily, waving her fingers with the absent-minded habit she'd developed

-whoever entered the room to overlook her presence.
+entered the room to overlook her presence.

 Despite being her mother's maid for forty years, dear Nanette took one glance at the snarling wolves and

 Jasmina smiled and continued her search.
 Nothing in the larger boxes!
 She moved her search to the

 smaller, decorative boxes that littered Mother's chiffonier.
 She shook her head with frustration.
 There was